Continuous Product Discovery for the evolution of SupportAbility

 Continuous Product Discovery is a process and agile methodology that aims to address the limitations outlined above by allowing us to conduct small and more frequent discovery initiatives throughout the product development lifecycle.
 It allows us to obtain timely answers to important questions from the most appropriate audience, in the most efficient manner possible.

-Providers have the option to participate in the Product Discovery process, by one of their Authorised Representatives opting into this in System Preferences.
-When a subscribing provider chooses to participate in Product Discovery, this authorises the SupportAbility Product Team to send the occasional 1-2 multiple choice question targeted email survey to the relevant staff in their organisation to get their thoughts and feedback so that we can better understand their requirements related to specific features.
+By default, all Providers and staff members are opted in to participate in the Product Discovery process, authorising the SupportAbility Product Team to send the occasional 1-2 multiple choice questions targeted in-product surveys to the relevant staff in their organisation to get their thoughts and feedback so that we can better understand their requirements related to specific features.
 This, in turn, allows us to build better tools to meet the needs of your workforce.

-It is our intention to make this as efficient as possible and to do this any communications will be kept to a minimum.
-To clarify, for each short survey sent, this will only be sent to between 10 - 25 Staff Members across our entire subscriber base (approximately 100 providers) and only to Staff at providers who have opted-in to participate in Product Discovery.
-Given we use the data in SupportAbility to determine who are the most relevant individuals to contact based on the features that they use and the frequency of their use of these features, the likelihood of Staff receiving even one, or more than one Product Discovery email per year is fairly low.
+It is our intention to make this as efficient as possible, and to do this, any communications will be kept to a minimum.
+To clarify, for each short survey sent, this will only be sent to between 10 - 25 Staff Members across our entire subscriber base.
+Given that we use the data in SupportAbility to determine who the most relevant individuals are to contact based on the features that they use and the frequency of their use of these features, the likelihood of Staff receiving even one, or more than one Product Discovery email per year, is fairly low.

 Return to Summary